talkingwires/FallenLondon.md/Storylets/Seven of Swords.md

 # Breaking and entering

 The Khanate might glow with electric light.
 The Loyalty Service might post guards to patrol every bridge and canal.
 But if there's a shadow, you'll find it and hide; if there's a locked door, you'll slip through and lock it again behind yourself.
 White-and-Gold soldiers might rattle the knob, but they'll always go away, assured that everything is secure.

+---

+# Reptilian stepping stones

+Crocodiles aren't native to the Salt Steppes.
+They're not native to London either, but after a certain incident at the Museum of Prelapsarian History unleashed a few into the Stolen River, they continued to proliferate.
+The Stolen River, of course, flows into the Unterzee; now the reptiles have spread across the Southern Archipelago.

+The crocodiles in the Moon Canal aren't just any crocodiles. _These_ crocodiles, tamed by the Taimen to serve as aquatic guardians for the Khanate, are especially gargantuan – which makes them easier to land on when you leap.

+One!
+Two!
+You jump from snout to snout.
+Three!
+Four!
+They snap, but you've already hopped across.